hashicorp/terraform-provider-aws/website/docs/r/rds_cluster.html.markdown

 }
 ```

-* `max_capacity` - (Optional) The maximum capacity for an Aurora DB cluster in `serverlessv2` DB engine mode.
+* `max_capacity` - (Required) The maximum capacity for an Aurora DB cluster in `serverlessv2` DB engine mode.
 The maximum capacity must be greater than or equal to the minimum capacity.
 Valid capacity values are in a range of `0.5` up to `128` in steps of `0.5`.
-* `min_capacity` - (Optional) The minimum capacity for an Aurora DB cluster in `serverlessv2` DB engine mode.
+* `min_capacity` - (Required) The minimum capacity for an Aurora DB cluster in `serverlessv2` DB engine mode.
 The minimum capacity must be lesser than or equal to the maximum capacity.
 Valid capacity values are in a range of `0.5` up to `128` in steps of `0.5`.
-Default: `1.0`.

 ## Attributes Reference